 Class covers the mechanics of the labor and birth process and is meant to be completed along with our Yomingo online learning app.
 This is not a Lamaze class, but time will be spent learning breathing and relaxation techniques, as well as comfort measures and the role of the coach.

 This class provides information for expectant families about the benefits of breastfeeding for mom and baby.
 Our services are coordinated by a Certified Lactation Consultant.
-Watch video.
+Check out the YoMingo Pregnancy App below for the most up-to-date information regarding breastfeeding your baby.

 Liberty Hospital offers anytime, anywhere parent education powered by YoMingo®, an education program designed to give you convenient access to valuable information.
 It includes the tools and support you need at every stage.